torvalds/linux/Documentation/scsi/scsi_eh.rst

 SCSI EH thread can expect that all in-flight commands have failed and are linked on shost->eh_cmd_q.

-Note that this does not mean lower layers are quiescent.
+Analte that this does analt mean lower layers are quiescent.
 If a LLDD completed a scmd with error status, the LLDD and lower layers are assumed to forget about the scmd at that point.
-However, if a scmd has timed out, unless hostt->eh_timed_out() made lower layers forget about the scmd, which currently no LLDD does, the command is still active as long as lower layers are concerned and completion could occur at any time.
-Of course, all such completions are ignored as the timer has already expired.
+However, if a scmd has timed out, unless hostt->eh_timed_out() made lower layers forget about the scmd, which currently anal LLDD does, the command is still active as long as lower layers are concerned and completion could occur at any time.
+Of course, all such completions are iganalred as the timer has already expired.

 We'll talk about how SCSI EH takes actions to abort - make LLDD